HelpingHandsProject/Application/README.md

 ### How you can help now

 - Develop the app with us!
-- Suggest features and enhancements over the Issues tab
+- Suggest features and enhancements in the Issues tab
 - Spread the word to other developers that can help

 ### How you can help once the app is released

 - Spread the word to other people that the app is there
 - Support us financially, so that we can pay server costs and improve the app
-- Test the app once released & report bugs and things that need to be enhanced
+- Test the app once released and report bugs or suggest how it could be improved
-- Translate the app into another language that the app doesn't support yet
+- Translate the app into another language

 ## Individual Screens: